robertegj/profile-intro/readme.md

+# Whoami
+I am someone who enjoys learning, making, and sharing.
+- 🇺🇸

-# How did I make this?
+## How did I make this?
 Making a Github profile readme kind of feels like a bit of a trick or a hack.
 Instead of there being a setting to enable like GitHub pages, to get a profile readme:
 - Create a Repo with the same name as your username.